anmol210202/JobifyMERN/README.md

 ## 📜 Scripts

-npm run setup-project: Installs all dependencies for both the server and the client. npm run server: Starts the backend server using nodemon. npm run client: Starts the frontend React app using Vite. npm run dev: Starts both the backend and frontend concurrently.
+- `npm run setup-project`: Installs all dependencies for both the server and the client.
+- `npm run server`: Starts the backend server using `nodemon`.
+- `npm run client`: Starts the frontend React app using Vite.
+- `npm run dev`: Starts both the backend and frontend concurrently.

 ## 🤝 Contributing
 Contributions are welcome!
 If you want to improve this project, feel free to fork the repository, make changes, and submit a pull request.
 Please follow the contributing guidelines.